backdrop-contrib/passwordless/README.txt

 ### Settings

 Passwordless settings can be found at admin/config/system/passwordless.
-For the moment, the only setting concerns whether or not a help link is provided on the login form (and, consequently, whether the help page exists at all), and the text of the help link.
-A small CSS file is loaded on the login page only if help is turned on.

 ### Suggested module